 George R.R.
 Martin

 George R.R.
-Martin was the special guest at the very first Taos Toolbox, and we are pleased to announce his return for our tenth anniversary!
+Martin was the special guest at the very first Taos Toolbox, and we are pleased to announce his return!

 George achieved worldwide fame as the author of Game of Thrones, but before GoT and the HBO miniseries, George had successful careers as an award-winning science fiction author, a horror writer (Fevre Dream), and a writer for television.
 Come to Taos Toolbox and learn some of the secrets of multimedia success.